ravendb/docs/Documentation/4.0/Raven.Documentation.Pages/client-api/data-subscriptions/what-are-data-subscriptions.dotnet.markdown

 A subscription worker will retry processing documents from the last acknowledged and processed document (by tracking its Change Vector).

+* If the database has Revisions defined, the subscription can be configured to process pairs of subsequent document revisions.
+Read more in [revisions support](../../client-api/data-subscriptions/advanced-topics/subscription-with-revisioning).

 {PANEL/}

 {PANEL:Progress Persistence}